Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Discussion

 Both SAMI and {\sc Eagle}/C-{\sc Eagle} show a higher fraction of SF-concentrated galaxies in higher mass halos.
 Along with the fact that the SF-concentrated galaxies sit beneath the SFR-$M_{\star}$ MS, lower star formation in the discs is more likely to be associated with a low $C$-index, which could be seen as a smoking gun of ``outside-in'' quenching \citep[e.g.][]{Koopmann_2006}.
 HMGs and galaxy clusters are environments where RPS will efficiently expel the gas from the disc, especially in the outskirts where the gas is less bound, resulting in low or no star formation in the outer regions of galaxies. \citet[]{Cortese2012} found the star formation in the inner parts of satellite galaxies in the Galaxy Evolution Explorer \citep{Martin2005} GR6 data and Virgo cluster is significantly less affected by the removal of gas due to RPS. \citet[]{Wang2022} using SAMI argue that the $C$-index is a measurement that can be used to select galaxies currently undergoing environmental quenching in an outside-in fashion, which we confirm here using the {\sc Eagle}/C-{\sc Eagle} simulations.
 At low redshift, there are other observational works showing evidence of environment suppressing star formation in satellite galaxies in an outside-in fashion in groups and clusters \citep[e.g.][]{Bretherton2013, Schaefer2017}.

 For {\sc Eagle} we use orbital parameters and the time a galaxy has been a satellite of its current host, $t_\mathrm{sat}$ ($\S$~\ref{Esec:time_metric}), to understand environmental quenching.
 Galaxies that recently fell into the group/cluster or have orbits with large pericentric radii (i.e. $\gtrsim 0.7\,r_{200}$) are less affected by their environment (at least as seen by $C$-index).
 In denser regions, there is a stronger negative relationship between the $C$-index and $t_\mathrm{sat}$.
 It shows the longer a galaxy is a satellite, more gas can be stripped off by the ICM.
 Also, while the present location (and by extension the current phase-space location), contains some information on the satellite infall timescale, there is also a large scatter in the orbital histories of galaxies at a given radius.
-The evidence of this is the fact that $C$-index is less correlated with the current distance to the halo centre, $R_{\rm current}$, but more correlated with $N$-pericentre and $R_{\rm closest-approach}$ ($\lesssim 0.8 r_{200}$) - see Fig.~\ref{fig:CvsMnperi}.
-Similar findings regarding the dependence of quenching on orbital parameters are demonstrated in \citet[]{Arthur2019, DiCintio2021} and \citet{Coenda2021}.
+The evidence of this is the fact that $C$-index is less correlated with the current distance to the halo centre, $R_{\rm current}$, but more correlated with $N$-pericentre and $R_{\rm closest-approach}$ ($\lesssim 0.8 r_{200}$) - see Fig.~\ref{fig:CvsMnperi}. {\citet[]{Wang2022} studied the phase-space diagram of SAMI satellite galaxies to investigate the relationship between their current location and C-index.
+They did not find a significant relationship between the current location and C-index, consistent with the simulation results.} \citet[]{Arthur2019, DiCintio2021} and \citet{Coenda2021} reported a dependence of quenching on orbital parameters which agrees with our simulation findings.

 We track the sSFR and $C$-index histories of satellite galaxies at $z=0$ (Fig.~\ref{fig:sfr_cindex_vst_s}), and find their sSFR drops quicker as we move from LMGs, IMGs to HMGs.
 We also find $C$-index evolves similarly to sSFR; when the sSFR has not dropped off the MS, the $C$-index changes little, while large drops in sSFR are accompanied by a large decrease in $C$-index.
 Another piece of supporting evidence is that when the satellite galaxy sample is split by $\Delta$MS, satellites with $\Delta\,\rm MS\le -0.5$ show a clearly steeper sSFR radial profile than galaxies with $\Delta\,\rm MS>0$.